-- Policy Name Name of policymap. - Class Name Name of a class map that defines a traffic classification upon which a policy can act.
+- Policy Name Name of policy map. - Class Name Name of a class map that defines a traffic classification upon which a policy can act.
 A policy map can contain up to 32 class maps. - Action This attribute is used to set an internal QoS value in hardware for matching packets. - Set CoS Configures the service provided to ingress traffic by setting an internal CoS value for a matching packet (as specified in rule settings for a class map).
 (Range: 0-7)

-See Table 13, "Default Mapping of CoS/CFI Values to Queue/CFI," on page 215).
+See Table 13, "Default Mapping of CoS/CFI Values to Queue/CFI," on page 245).

-- Meter Check this to define the maximum throughput. - Meter Mode (Rate Limit) Applies rate limiting to ingress or egress ports.
+- Set IP DSCP Configures the service provided to ingress traffic by setting an IP DSCP value for a matching packet (as specified in rule settings for a class map).
+(Range: 0-63) - Meter Check this to define the maximum throughput. - Meter Mode (Rate Limit) Applies rate limiting to ingress or egress ports.
 This function allows the network manager to control the maximum rate for traffic received or transmitted on an interface.
 Rate limiting is configured on interfaces at the edge of a network to limit traffic into or out of the network.
 Packets that exceed the acceptable amount of traffic are dropped. - Rate Sets the rate limit level.
-(Range: 64 100000000 kbits per second)
+(Range: 16-10000000 kbits per second)